- 01. Key Takeaways

 The tax brackets for the Head of Household filing status are as follows:

 These are the tax brackets for taxpayers filing taxes as Head of Household.
-Moving further, let's know can two people can file HOH on their tax return.
+Moving further, let's know if two people can file HOH on their tax return.

 Can Two People File Head of Household on their Income Tax Return?

-No, two people cannot file taxes as the Head of Household on the same income tax return.
+No, two people cannot file a tax return as the Head of Household on the same return.
 If they are married, then they generally need to file taxes jointly on the same return.
 Additionally, if filing separately, then on separate returns.

-However, two people can claim for HOH status while living in the same house.
+However, two people can claim the HOH status while living in the same house.
 For this, they need to fulfill the following criteria:

-So, from the above information, two people cannot file the HOH on their same return.
+Based on the above information, two people cannot file as HOH on the same return.
 However, they can qualify for this status if they meet the eligibility criteria.
 Now, moving ahead, let's know if you can claim HOH without a dependent.

 Can You Claim Head of Household Without a Dependent?

 For filing taxes as Head of Household, you generally need a qualifying dependent or child.
 However, if you are a custodial parent, you are also eligible for this tax filing status.
 This can happen when you cannot claim the child as a dependent.
-It is because when meeting the rules, the non-custodial parent can claim this.
+This is because, when meeting the rules, the non-custodial parent can claim it.
 These are as follows:

-• More than half of the support for a child comes from his/her parents.
+- More than half of a child's support comes from their parents.

-• The custody of the child for than half of the year was with one or both parents.
+- The child's custody for more than half of the year was with one or both parents.

-• You sign a declaration form stating that for a year, you will not claim the child as a dependent.
-Additionally, the expenses of the child are included with the tax return of non-custodial parents.
+- You sign a declaration form stating that for a year, you will not claim the child as a dependent.
+Additionally, the child's expenses are included with the non-custodial parent's tax return.

 This is the scenario when you can file taxes as Head of Household without a dependent.